 Piula Cave Pool

-Piula Cave Pool is a turquoise, crystal-clear spring water pool that originated from an old lava tube.
-It lies on the ground of the Piula Theological College in the village of Lufilufi and makes the most perfect spot for a half-day getaway.
-It’s easy to reach with your own car or by public transport.
+After breakfast in Apia, head to Piula Cave Pool, a turquoise, crystal-clear spring water pool that originated from an old lava tube.
+It lies on the grounds of the Piula Theological College in the village of Lufilufi and makes the perfect spot for a half-day getaway.
+It’s easy to reach by car or local transport.
+Spend the morning here, then continue exploring nearby villages or markets.

-It wouldn’t be a real Samoa itinerary if we didn’t take some public transport between having our car.
-Getting from Apia to Savai’i can be tricky, as the timings can be unclear or the ferry is full and leaves prematurely.
-However, public buses are leaving from Apia to Mulifanua Wharf Ferry Terminal.
-Ask your hotel or guesthouse for up-to-date information, or have a look here for the ferry timetable to Savai’i.
+It wouldn’t be a real Samoa itinerary if we didn’t take some public transport.
+Public buses run from Apia to the Mulifanua Wharf Ferry Terminal.
+Ask your hotel or guesthouse for up-to-date information, or have a look at Beautiful Samoa’s Homepage for the ferry timetable to Savai’i.

 The ferry itself from Upolo to Savai’i takes about an hour.
 At the terminal, you can buy snacks, and the journey is enjoyable and straight- forward.